diku-dk/pfp-e2019-pub/README.md

 This course schedule is tentative and will be updated as we go along.

-The lab sessions are aimed at providing help for the assignments and group project.
+The lab sessions are aimed at providing help for the weeklies and group project.
 Do not assume you can solve them without showing up to the lab sessions.